PlanetSpark Logo

 • “A panel of judges” captures professionalism and structure better than “a group of judges.”

-Let’s explore over 100 examples of collective nouns, categorized for easier learning and reference.
+Let’s explore over 100 collective nouns list, categorized for easier learning and reference.

 • An audience of listeners